aramis-lab/clinicadl/docs/TSVTools.md

 ```
 where:

-  - `formatted_data_path` (str) is the folder containing a tsv file per label which is going to be split
+  - `formatted_data_path` (str) is the folder containing a TSV file per label which is going to be split
   (output of `clinicadl tsvtool getlabels|split|kfold`).

 Options: